72nd Mechanized Brigade

 Show Subordinated Units

-The radar and radiolocation company of the brigade.
+The Signals and Communications Company of the Brigade.

 Show Subordinated Units